 “to be aware: to be aware, to inform yourself, to be sensitized to certain issues.”

-We hope that the alliance process and the action camp will be a wonderful experience for everyone and that everyone can feel as comfortable as possible.
+We hope that the alliance process and jointly planned activities will be a wonderful experience for everyone and that everyone can feel as comfortable as possible.
 Maybe this is utopic – but very desirable.
 Feeling good can only work for everyone, if we treat each other with care and respect.
 This includes sensitivity to our own behaviour in respect to other people.
 Please be aware of your own physical and emotional limits, as well as those of the other participants.
 Make sure that these limits are respected!
 If a (personal) boundary is violated and the affected person wants to be supported, they can contact the awareness team.

 Awareness is a concept that opposes any form of violation of boundarys, violence and discrimination, e.g. through sexist, racist, ableistic, homo-or transphobic actions and attitudes.